ginomiguel91/nailsApp/README.md

 NailsApp is an ever-evolving project, and we appreciate your contributions!
 If you have suggestions, issues, or enhancements, feel free to open an issue or submit a pull request.

-Thank you for choosing NailsApp for nail appointment and service cost management.
+Thank you for choosing NailsGestionApp for nail appointment and service cost management.
 We hope your experience with our application is exceptional!